 The guide included four holes for Kirschner wires used for temporary fixation on the radial bone and two osteotomy slits.
 The angle of intersection of the two osteotomy slits was equivalent to the magnitude of the CORA.
 Plates were contoured on the 3D printed bone model after removal of the wedge.

 Subject specific osteotomy guides may allow precise execution of the preoperative planed osteotomy to accurately correct a multiplanar limb deformity.

-Engineering, product development, data generation
+Engineering, data generation

-Redesign of parts for 3D printing
+Design of parts for additive manufacturing

 Vetsuisse Faculty, University of Zurich; Optealis AG

 Processor / Service provider

 Wir sind der schweizerische Markt- und Technologieführer für Design, Produktion und Vertrieb von additiv gefertigten Produkten.
 Additive Technologien in der Dienstleistung stehen bei uns im Zentrum.